Welcome! Here you will find some of the most frequently asked questions about our department.

 There are four full-time faculty, additional part-time faculty, and a full-time production staff.
 At any given time, we have about twenty-five majors, with five to ten in the senior class.
 Over three hundred students enroll in our courses each year.
-In a recent year, we produced six shows, several special events, and over a dozen smaller projects that involved many students on and off the stage.
+This past year we produced eight shows, several special events, and over a dozen smaller projects that involved many students on and off the stage.

 FOR MORE INFO

 Contact our Academic Department Coordinator Suzie Rivers or a member of the faculty if you have application questions, want more materials about our program, or if you are planning a visit to the college and want to stop by the department.